|

 Superintendent of Schools

-Garza earned his bachelor of arts in education and music at Luther College in Decorah, IA, where he sang in the Nordic Choir.
-He received his masters in educational leadership at Marian University (formerly Marian College of Fond du Lac) in 2003.
-He is currently pursuing his Ph.D. at Cardinal Stitch University in Milwaukee.
+Joe earned his bachelor of arts in education and music - with a minor in philosophy/religion - from Luther College (IA).
+He then completed his masters degree in educational leadership at Marian University (formerly Marian College of Fond du Lac, WI).
+He continued his education journey through coursework for an Ed.D. at Cardinal Stitch University (WI), making him "all but dissertation," and he holds his National Superintendent Certification from the AASA.

-When Garza isn't focused on improving education, he enjoys spending time with family and friends, attending his children's school and athletic/extracurricular events and cheering for the Chicago Bears.
-He lives in New Berlin with his wife and their two children who attend the district's schools.
+When Garza isn't focused on improving education, he enjoys spending time with family and friends.
+He and his wife have two children who attended and graduated from New Berlin schools.

-Professional Organizations and Associations: Wisconsin Association of School District Administrators (WASDA), American Association of School Administrators (AASA), Association for Supervision & Curriculum Development (ASCD), Wisconsin Association of School Business Officials (WASBO), Founding member of Moving New Berlin Forward (MNBF), New Berlin Rotary Club, Southeast Wisconsin Effectiveness Consortium (former Operations Committee Officer)
+Professional Organizations and Associations: Wisconsin Association of School District Administrators (WASDA), American Association of School Administrators (AASA), Association for Supervision & Curriculum Development (ASCD), Wisconsin Association of School Business Officials (WASBO), and New Berlin Rotary Club.

 |